officialrajdeepsingh/nextjsghostcms/README.md

-Next 13 (appDir), Ghost CMS combine both package build a static site blog.
-You use
+Set up your blog with Next 13 (appDir) and Ghost CMS; combine both packages with building a static site blog.

 ## Getting Started
-First clone the repo with `git clone` command
+First clone the repo with the `git clone` command

 ## Install
 ```bash